 Numerous studies show that the benefits of midwifery care are significant.
 Care given by autonomous midwives consistently leads to better outcomes than care given by doctors (obstetricians).
-The benefits include lower stillbirth rates, a lower chance of problems for both mum and baby and improvements in many other important outcomes.
+The benefits include lower stillbirth rates, less chance of preterm birth and baby loss, a lower chance of problems for both mum and baby and improvements in many other important outcomes.

 The benefits of midwifery care can be seen throughout the world and over time.